This post may contain affiliate links. Please read our disclosure policy.

 Classic comfort food, simple and easy Crispy Baked Chicken Thighs with Garlic Herb Sauce is one way to win over everyone at the dinner table.
 Tender, juicy, oven baked chicken thighs in a simple pan sauce will make the cut for the weekly menu every single week.

-That’s when I start to crave simple comfort foods like this Crispy Oven Baked Chicken Thigh recipe.
-It’s easy to throw together in a matter of minutes then you pop it in the oven to finish cooking leaving you with the juiciest chicken thighs topped with golden, crispy skin that I seriously told my husband I was going to make just crispy chicken skin someday soon.
-Like a snack.
-To eat like potato chips.
-Are you still with me? 🙂 Sounds good, right????
+When the weather turns even slightly chilly, I start to crave simple comfort foods like this Crispy Oven Baked Chicken Thigh recipe.
+It’s easy to throw together in a matter of minutes then you pop it in the oven to finish cooking leaving you with the juiciest chicken thighs topped with golden, crispy skin.

 Crispy Baked Chicken Thighs with Garlic Herb Sauce on a white plate with green beans.